 - (a) The Panel requested that an additional meeting be scheduled for the afternoon of Thursday, 18 January 2018.
 In so doing, it was agreed that the substantive agenda items for this meeting would be:

 - Update on Community Housing Scheme;

 - Sherford Delivery Team; and

 - Local Enforcement Plan.

 - (b) It was agreed that the 'South Hams CVS Annual Update' should be removed from the Work Programme for the Panel meeting on 8 February 2018.
-In light of this removal, the Panel requested that a
+In light of this removal, the Panel requested that a 'Universal Credits Update and Direction of Travel' agenda item take its place on the Work Programme for this meeting;

-- 'Universal Credits Update and Direction of Travel' agenda item take its place on the Work Programme for this meeting; - (c) Regarding the IT / Civica lessons learned proposal (Minute O&S.67/17(ii) above refers), it was agreed that the Chairman would liaise with lead officers to agree a suitable meeting date for this matter to be presented for consideration by the Panel.
+(c) Regarding the IT / Civica lessons learned proposal (Minute O&S.67/17(ii) above refers), it was agreed that the Chairman would liaise with lead officers to agree a suitable meeting date for this matter to be presented for consideration by the Panel.

-The Meeting concluded at 1.10 pm
+(Meeting started at 10.00 am and concluded at 1.10 pm) Chairman